-Spain has ratified the Optional Protocol of the UN Convention against Torture, but "continued to resort to practices, especially incommunicado detention, condemned by the special rapporteur of the United Nations on the grounds that they increased the risk of torture and mistreatment."
-AI reports that, "in many cases," acts of torture and mistreatment "remain unpunished and [they] do not even investigate systematic and independent investigations on their perpetrators."
-This impunity is documented in a November 2007 report 'Salt in the Wound'.
+Spain has ratified the Optional Protocol of the UN Convention against Torture, but continued to resort to practices, especially incommunicado detention, condemned by the special rapporteur of the United Nations on the grounds that they increased the risk of torture and mistreatment.
+In 1997, the UN Commission on Human Rights stated that "prolonged incommunicado detention ... can in itself constitute a form of cruel, inhuman or degrading treatment."
+In 2007, AI reported that "[T]orture and other ill-treatment of detainees by law enforcement officials in Spain is ongoing and widespread", and that in many cases "torture and other ill-treatment of detainees in custody throughout the country" are neither independently investigated nor are they appropriately punished, even when wrongdoing is found to have occurred.
+This impunity is documented in a November 2007 report 'Adding insult to injury: The effective impunity of police officers in cases of torture and other ill-treatment'.
 Referring exclusively to the Spanish state, Amnesty International records the absence of judicial inquiry or accountability, lack of disciplinary measures against perpetrators of violence and impunity for acts of torture.